RediSearch/RediSearch/docs/Configuring.md

 ### Example

 ```
-$ redis-server --loadmodule ./redisearch.so MAXEXPANSIONS 1000
+$ redis-server --loadmodule ./redisearch.so MAXPREFIXEXPANSIONS 1000
 ```
+!!!
+Note "MAXPREFIXEXPANSIONS replaces the deprecated config word MAXEXPANSIONS."

+    RediSearch considers these two configurations as synonyms.
+The synonym was added to be more descriptive.

 ---